How To Trust: 8 Truths To Know If You've Been Hurt Before

 But trust is one of those things that we can't just skip over.
 It's a crucial ingredient in our relationships; some call it the foundation.
 Without it, it's really difficult to settle in and just love.
-Here, I'm going to talk about eight truths of trust:
+Here, the eight truths of trust.

 Let's start off with the undeniable truth: We all have reasons not to trust.
 What I mean by this is that we've all felt hurt, disappointed, rejected, scared, and abandoned.
 We have all suffered in some way, and we have all felt pain in relationships.